 - Threats of violence toward others

 Your presence in each session is important.
-A healthy group dynamic is essential for healing, growth and change.
-If you are absent, this dynamic suffers and affects the experience of you and other members of the group.
-We ask that you make a commitment to attend each session of the course.
+A healthy group dynamic is essential for healing, growth, and change.
+If you are absent, this dynamic suffers and affects the experience of you and other group members.
+We ask that you commit to attending each session of the course.

 An emergency may occur that prevents you from attending a session.
-If you are faced with an emergency or sudden illness, please contact your teacher(s) before the group begins to let them know you will not be present.
+If you are faced with an emergency or sudden illness, please get in touch with your teacher(s) before the group begins to let them know you will not be present.
 Please find more details on the attendance requirements of your program in your student handbook.

 Your teacher(s) will make every effort to return any contact you initiate (email, phone call, text, etc.) in a reasonable amount of time.
-Should you have an emergency that requires immediate attention or action, call the emergency services or go to the nearest emergency room.
+Call the emergency services or go to the nearest emergency room if you have an emergency that requires immediate attention or action.

 The Life of Wellness Institute maintains outcome data for all courses.
 These records include questionnaires you fill out, billing records, and copies of any professional documents (e.g., informed consent forms, media releases, etc.).
 These records may be used for qualitative and quantitative research, but any identifying data will be removed to avoid revealing your identity.